VishakhaPanchal-04/-Restaurant-Review-Sentiment-Tool-/README.md

 The goal is to help restaurants understand customer opinions and improve service quality.

 •Technologies Used
-Python
+Python,
-Natural Language Processing (NLP)
+Natural Language Processing (NLP),
-Pandas, NumPy
+Pandas, NumPy,
-Scikit-learn
+Scikit-learn,
-TF-IDF / Bag of Words
+TF-IDF,
 Matplotlib / Seaborn (for visualization)

 •Dataset